Dov Alfon: Media career

 He was appointed editor in chief of Haaretz on May 1, 2008, serving in this position until 2011.
 In 2008, he published a special issue of the newspaper where leading authors replaced the newspaper reporters for a day.
 The experiment drew extensive coverage worldwide.

 He was co-editor, with writer Etgar Keret, of a new international cultural venture aiming to mix literature and cinema in a new format.

-In April 2013 Alfon became the founding editor of "Alaxon", an online magazine in Hebrew, ending his tenure as its editor in chief in December 2014.
+In April 2013 Alfon became the founding editor of Alaxon, an online magazine in Hebrew, ending his tenure as its editor in chief in December 2014.

 His debut thriller novel was published in English as A Long Night in Paris in 2019.

 On 16 September 2020, Dov Alfon was appointed editor-in-chief and head of editorial strategy of the French newspaper Libération.

+Alfron's A Long Night in Paris was adapted into a mini-TV series, titled State of Alert and starring Patrick Bruel, Tsahi Halevi, and Natacha Lindinger.
+The series is slated to premiere on TF1 in 2025.

 Condemnation for defamation

 By judgment dated February 10, 2022, the Paris Criminal Court (17th chamber) condemned Dov Alfon, Director of publication of the newspaper Libération, for having publicly defamed Professor :fr:Jean-François Toussaint, known to relativize the seriousness of the COVID-19 pandemic in France.